Frontpoint vs. SimpliSafe: Which Home Security System Should You Buy in 2023?

 SimpliSafe’s monthly cost is relatively affordable, with customers being able to choose between an unmonitored (and free) plan and three monitoring plans:

-Frontpoint’s three packages are relatively expensive, with the entry-level package starting above the $400 price point.
-For the money, SimpliSafe’s Foundation package is a better deal, since the equipment it offers is comparable but the starting price is around $150 lower.
-Frontpoint also tops out at a higher price on The Family Lookout package, coming in around $100 more expensive than SimpliSafe’s range-topping package, The Beacon.
+Frontpoint’s three packages are relatively expensive, with the entry-level package starting above the $500 price point.
+For the money, SimpliSafe’s Foundation package is a better deal, since the equipment it offers is comparable but the starting price is around half the cost.
+Frontpoint also tops out at a higher price on The Ultimate Home Security System, coming in around $600 more expensive than SimpliSafe’s range-topping package, The Beacon.
 With seven packages at various price points, SimpliSafe can also cater to a wider range of customers who may be looking for specific pieces of equipment that aren’t included in any of Frontpoint’s three prebuilt packages.
 Finally, when it comes to SimpliSafe vs. Frontpoint monthly costs, customers will find that SimpliSafe’s are typically lower.